deeppavlov/chatsky/docs/source/user_guides/extended_conditions.rst

     import pickle

-    from dff.script.extras.conditions.models.base_model import BaseModel
+    from dff.script.extras.conditions.models.base_model import ExtrasBaseModel

-In order to create your own classifier, create a child class of the ``BaseModel`` abstract type.
+In order to create your own classifier, create a child class of the ``ExtrasBaseModel`` abstract type.

-``BaseModel`` only has one abstract method, ``predict``, that should necessarily be overridden.
+``ExtrasBaseModel`` only has one abstract method, ``predict``, that should necessarily be overridden.
 The method takes a request string and returns a dictionary of class labels and their respective probabilities.